 When Dean Hollis got a call the morning of October 3rd from our beloved friends and Diventures family in Honduras, he immediately galvanized the Diventures team to bring our full force to their aid.
 Diventures customers and team members dive in Honduras frequently and have made close bonds with people living in Bonnaca Town over the years.
 Hearing that people so many of us care about were hurting and lost everything was heart-breaking.

 The decision was made to back Mark Walker’s Gofundme page, and the goal of 40K shattered within days.
 As pledge continued and support poured in, the amount climbed to 50K and then 60K.
 We are thrilled to say that the 60K goal is surpassed now.
 However, there is much work to be done, and any continued support is appreciated!

 The fire raged through the island of Guanaja in Honduras, destroying over 200 homes and businesses.
 The cause of the fire has yet to be determined.

 The fire broke just before dawn and had hundreds of residents fleeing the island, just off the north coast of Honduras.
-Footage from social media so residents struggling to put out the flames with buckets of water.
+Footage from social media shows residents struggling to put out the flames with buckets of water.
 Guanaja does not have a firefighting service.
-Hours later the Honduran Air Force dropped water on the island to stop the flames.
+Hours later, the Honduran Air Force dropped water on the island to stop the fire.

 Consider donating to the island’s gofundme page.